 Standards vary from city to city, but the wider network of public transport in China is fairly comprehensive.
 Its train and long-distance bus services make it possible to travel large distances with relative ease.

 The national railway network in China is extensive and covers the entire country.
+China also has railway links with neighbouring countries, and the famous Trans-Siberian Railway reaches Beijing.
 Expansions and improvements are constantly being made to the country’s rail infrastructure, especially with regards to its high-speed trains.
-Most of China’s infrastructure is owned and administrated by the state-owned China Railway Corporation.
+Most of China’s infrastructure is owned and administrated by the state-owned China Railway.

 The different types of trains in China operate on different routes and at varying speeds.
 High-speed trains operate between the major cities such as Beijing, Shanghai, Guangzhou and Shenzhen.
 Expats who have the option to travel by high-speed train should do so as it makes for a more comfortable experience than other trains.